HuyaneMatsu/hata/docs/topics/slash.md

 Every `return`-ed or `yield`-ed string or embed (list or tuple of embeds as well) from a slash command will be propagated to be sent as a response to the user, but you can also send responses manually with the `Client.interaction_response_message_create` or with the `Client.interaction_followup_message_create` methods.
-There are also other interaction related client methods, but those wont be mentioned here.
+There are also other interaction related client methods, which are mentioned [later](#manual-responding).

-### Command Parameters
+## Command Parameters

 By default 2 parameter is passed to every slash command, the respective client, and the received interaction event, what can be used to access every related information about the received event's context.